digolds/url_shorten_service/introduction.md

 The url shorten service is a stateful application, which means there should have a data layer to store url resources.
 Here, we choose DynamoDB as the main storage for url shorten service.
 It's a key-value database and fully managed with signle-digit millisecond performance at any scale.

 Although DynamoDB can provide great performance for getting and setting data, it still limits by its read and write capacity.
 So we choose a middleware called ElasticCahce to mitigate the workloads in data layer.

-The approach you took, the service you compared and why choose these services by the end.
-What’s the advantages compared one or the other.
-What’s the limitation for this service?
-What’s the trade off and why made such decision?
+The middleware is a Memcached-compatible in-memory key-value store cluster, which brings the benifits of ultra performance, fully managed, easy to scale etc., making it adaptable for scenario where data should be frequently accessed in memory.

+After setting up data layer, the next step is to build up application layer, this is where Lambda Function come to play.
+As part of serverless foundation, Lambda Function bring a lot of benifits, including no servers to manage, continuous scaling, consistent performance etc. However, there are some drawbacks exist in Lambda Function.
+One is that, you can not host complex logic, such as image processing, in lambda function instance for the reason of limit storage.
+Instead, there are timeout limit for lambda function, which means time-comsuming task is not well fit for Lambda Function.
+Last but not the least, if you specific VPC for lambda function, you must pay attention to the issue that ENIs may be used up by a large number of concurrently active lambda function instance in that VPC.

+As for the url shorten service, the permitted operations exposuring to end users are simple, that is generating shorter url and redirecting to original url.
+It seems not necessary to boost a fleet of EC2 instances to host the light-weight application, not to mention that you have to put effort to manage these EC2 instance, such as updating patch for OS, designing a strategy for auto scale, and doing load balance among them etc.

+The architecture design mentioned above is well fit for the begining phase of url shorten service for the reason that you can promote a not so bad service quickly to market with little effort.
+However, when more users begin to use this service, it's time to consider leveraging EC2 instance to serve them from the point of cutting down cost.
+Instead, as the the number of url resources burst, there should have a place (something like S3) to back up these resources for the sake of disaster recovery.

+In short, there is not a solution fit to all, as business growing, there may have more features to add.
+New solution should be developed to couple with new requirements from the view of saving cost, increasing security, keeping high availability, scoping regulation and compliance etc.

 ## Business Outcome
 Potentially the business outcome and usability for this service.